DigitalCognition-GIS/sentinel_scihub_copernicus_eu/README.md

 <br/>

-- Source URL - the ```manifest.safe``` file
+- Source URL - SENTINEL -SAFE(Standard  Archive  Format  for Europe) - https://sentinel.esa.int/documents/247904/685211/Sentinel-2-Products-Specification-Document

-> The Sentinel Data has ZIP file , once the ZIP files is uncompressed the TREE structure is as seen below --
+> We get to notice the ```.safe``` file extension as seen for the - ```manifest.safe``` file .
+Also the same ```.SAFE``` extension is given for the actual Data file within the compressed ZIP File.
+The uncompressed Directory TREE structure is seen below :-

 <br/>